yahi99/corporate-website/_posts/2020-07-05-how-to-build-a-slackbot-in-python-on-ubuntu-2004.md

 ---
 layout: post
 title: "How To Build a Slackbot in Python on Ubuntu 20.04"
 author: "Full"
+lang: en
+ref: slackbot_202007051234
-categories: [ slack ]
+categories: [slack]
 description: "Slack is a communication platform designed for workplace productivity.
 It includes features such as direct messaging, public and private channels, voice and video calls, and bot integrations.
 A Slackbot is an automated program that can perform a variety of functions in Slack, from sending messages to triggering tasks to alerting on certain events."
 featured: true
 image: "https://sergio.afanou.com/assets/images/image-midres-31.jpg"
 ---

 <p><em>The author selected the <a href="https://www.brightfunds.org/funds/tech-education">Tech Education Fund</a> to receive a donation as part of the <a href="https://do.co/w4do-cta">Write for DOnations</a> program.</em></p>